orsonteodoro/gcf2/README.md

 Sometimes it is not obvious which dependency is the problem.
-You may need to backtrack and rollback 2 levels deep or more while unCFIing those that block re-emerging the pack.
+You may need to backtrack and rollback 2 levels deep or more while unCFIing those that block re-emerging the package.
 It is sometimes those CFIed blocks that should be unCFIed are cause by those package.
 The more hints are provided, the more easy to fix the problem.
 It is a good idea to use the GCF_CFI_DEBUG=1 variable in the first `emerge -ev @world` pass for your own personal